 You and your team members can edit a site at any time.
 To make edits, follow these sign in steps.You can also start editing a site when viewing it in a browser.
-Just make sure you’re signed in and click the edit pencil next to the right of your screen.
+Just make sure you’re signed in and click the edit pencil next to the left of your screen.

 For more information on how to create your own site, view our documentation and sign up for our e-newsletter to get the latest tips and tricks from our team.
 We also provide opportunities to take a sneak peek at what were developing.
 Learn more by checking out the new ArcGIS Hub User Lab.